Azure/azure-sdk-for-js/arch-design-questions.md

 # Sessions design

-The primary use case for non-session bus users when receiving is opening up a single client instance, connecting to a targeted queue (or topic/subscription) and receiving from it.
+The primary use case for service bus users that are NOT using sessions is opening up a single client instance, connecting to a targeted queue (or topic/subscription) and receiving from it.